Wellesley College students vote to admit trans men, nonbinary students

 More than 400 bills targeting the rights of LGBTQ people have been introduced in state legislatures across the country so far this year, according to the American Civil Liberties Union, creating what many transgender people describe as a climate of fear.

-After Johnson wrote a letter earlier this month defending officials' refusal to amend its gender-based admissions policies, the editorial board of the student newspaper, the Wellesley News, wrote that its members “disapprove of and entirely disagree with President Johnson’s email” and characterized the college’s rhetoric as “transphobic.”
+After Johnson wrote a letter earlier this month defending officials' refusal to amend its gender-based admissions policies, the editorial board of the student newspaper wrote that its members “disapprove of and entirely disagree" with her email and characterized the college’s rhetoric as “transphobic.”

 Johnson wrote in that letter that the school continues "to challenge the norms and power structures that too often leave women, and others of marginalized identities, behind," and claimed that "some transgender male and nonbinary students whose identities have evolved during their time here ... feel that their individual identities are not embraced."

-She said Wellesley also plans to appoint a new director for its Office of LGBTQ+ Programs and Services to help teach faculty and staff about gender identity and pronoun use, among other topics, and that it was working to expand the number of all-gender bathrooms on campus.
+She said that Wellesley also plans to appoint a new director for its office of LGBTQ+ programs and services to help teach faculty and staff members about gender identity and pronoun use, among other topics, and that it was working to expand the number of all-gender bathrooms on campus.

 'Trans students exist at Wellesley'

-The College Government President, Alexandra Brooks, told the student newspaper earlier this month she sees the divergent views between students and the administration about who should be able to enroll at Wellesley as proof of a generational "disconnect."
+Alexandra Brooks, president of the college government, told the student newspaper earlier this month that she sees the divergent views between students and the administration about who should be able to enroll at Wellesley as proof of a generational "disconnect."

-“[The Board of Trustees] represents a Wellesley from 50 years ago, which is very much not the Wellesley of today, even Wellesley five years ago is very different from the Wellesley of today,” Brooks told the Wellesley News.
+The board of trustees "represents a Wellesley from 50 years ago, which is very much not the Wellesley of today, even Wellesley five years ago is very different from the Wellesley of today,” she told the Wellesley News.

 Another student, Ailie Wood, who helped author the ballot initiative, told the student newspaper that the proposal sought to help the college live up to its mission.

-In a 2021 editorial, the student newspaper's editorial board decried the lack of inclusion of transgender and nonbinary identities in the school's official data collection, characterizing it as "archival silence and continual, active administrative silencing."
+In a 2021 editorial, the student newspaper decried the lack of inclusion of transgender and nonbinary identities in the school's official data collection, characterizing it as "archival silence and continual, active administrative silencing."